 Anna Maria Island is a barrier island located between the west coast of Florida and the Gulf Coast.
-Known for its gorgeous beaches, small towns flourishing with unique art, and a gateway to the historical significance of the Florida Keys, visitors from near and far love exploring this special island.
+Known for its gorgeous beaches, small towns flourishing with unique art, and its Anna Maria Island vacation home rentals, visitors from near and far love exploring this special island.
 This can be yours when your book a stay in our Anna Maria vacation home rentals!

 One of the most popular options for water-based fun is Anna Maria Island Dolphin Tours.
 View the dolphins and other marine life that lives in and around Anna Maria Island.
 If you feel like a snorkeling adventure, a sunset cruise, or custom boat tour, the offer great trips that are very popular with travelers as well as locals.

 If you enjoy kayaking and paddleboats, don’t miss Happy Paddler Kayak Tours & Eco Adventures.
 They offer kid-friendly tours, budget tours, guided tours through the mangroves at Robinson Preserve, and fishing charters.
 They also rent kayaks and paddle boards and offer lessons on both.
 Lessons cover paddling, navigation, rescue techniques, safety, and gear selection, according to their website.

 We also offer a plethora of different types of vacation houses for rent on Anna Maria island, ranging from upscale villas with private pools, funky beach bungalows, and modern condos with resort-like amenities.
 No matter which vacation rental you choose, you’ll love island vibes that can only be achieved on the white sandy beaches of the Florida Keys.